informationgrid/ingrid-docker/README.md

 # copy initial sample webmapclient data
 cp -r portal/WebmapClientData.test/* _data/portal/WebmapClientData

+# create empty directory for Postgres Database
+mkdir ./_data/postgres-db

-# the ingrid containers run with UID 1000
+# the ingrid containers and elastic container run with UID 1000
 sudo chown -R 1000:1000 ./_data

 # increase memory for elastic; if you don't do this, elastic won't even boot because it checks for a sane value